b-rad-c/medium-stack/README.md

 + 🟡 implement profiles
     + 🟢 router
-    + 🟢 sdk
+    + 🟢 ops
     + 🟢 client
-    + 🔴 unittests
+    + 🟡 unittests

-+ 🟡 build out sdk
++ 🟡 build out ops
-    + 🟢 file uploader - move logic from router to sdk
+    + 🟢 file uploader - move logic from router to ops
     + 🟢 profiles
     + 🟢 each type of file
-    + 🟢 update router to use sdk
+    + 🟢 update router to use ops
-    + 🔴 sdk unittests
+    + 🔴 ops unittests

-+ 🟡 update client to have matching sdk api
++ 🟡 update client to have matching ops api
-    + 🔴 update client unittests
+    + 🟡 update client unittests

 + 🟢 update unittests for users
     + 🟢 unique emails for users